kmonsoor/Bangladeshi-StackOverflow-rockers/README.md

 ## Contribute
-Without your contribution this means nothing.
+Please keep in mind that this whole thing is very primary implementation of an idea.
+So, without your feedback it will fail.

-Please add missing data, improving the suggestion, as pull request or just add as an [issue on this repo](https://github.com/kmonsoor/Bangladeshi-StackOverflow-rockers/issues/new).
+Please add missing data, improving suggestion, as pull request or just add as an [issue on this repo](https://github.com/kmonsoor/Bangladeshi-StackOverflow-rockers/issues/new).

 Thanks in advance.

 ## FAQ

 **1. My SO reputation should put me in this list.
 Why i am missing here?**

-    A. Possibly your location is missing in your SO profile.
+**A.** Possibly your location is missing in your SO profile.
 Update that.
 It will eventually update this list.

 **2. The sorting of this list looks off.
 What's the issue?**

-    A. The score-card image you are seeing is of total stackexchange reputations on all sites.
+**A.** The score-card image you are seeing is of total stackexchange reputations on all sites.
 But, the main sorting is based on StackOverflow reputation.
    If you check indivisual profiles, you will see that.

 **3. I think you have put yourself in the list unfairly.**

-    A. I wish i had.
+**A.** I wish i had.
 Unfortunately, I didn't made into the list.
 Yet.
 Still lacking some points.